saitaiky/notebook/docs/docs/software-development/devops/testing/index.md

 Here is a comprehensive guide on determining what to test in software development, emphasizing practical and efficient testing strategies.
 The article covers key concepts, strategies, and practical examples to help developers focus their testing efforts effectively.

-:::infoExtra material - Ask the right questions
+:::info Extra material - Ask the right questions
 I found Charlie Roberts' video on "Testing Software and Systems at Amazon" particularly insightful, especially his analogy that effective testing is akin to asking the right questions.

 Other interesting topic like mutation tseting in unit test and the topic of validating the local data representative to the real life situation.